urgrue/Java-Twitch-Api-Wrapper/README.md

-# A Java Twitch API Wrapper
+# Java Twitch API Wrapper
-A complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).
+JTAW is a complete java wrapper for interaction with v3 of the [Twitch API](https://github.com/justintv/Twitch-API).

 This project is still being improved and major changes may occur breaking backwards compatibility.